BeckmannundPartnerCONSULT/DocumentationTree/other_versions/LuatoLua/readme_LuatoLua.txt

 4. input_command_output_tree.lua

+This script is a calculation GUI for input data in a tree.
+The commands are organized as a tree and the output is also a tree.

 This scripts contains three trees:
 1. input tree with variables defined as variable=value or variabletable={} and leafs with values corresponding to their indices in the table
      Examples for these trees are: